Skip to main content

 Diabetes and Medicare

-But there's good news.
-If you find and treat diabetes early, you can prevent or delay many of the health problems diabetes brings on.
-Eating right and being active can help.
+When diagnosed and treated early, diabetes can be managed effectively.
+Eating right and being active play an important role.
 And if you have Medicare, your benefits can help pay for vital diabetes care and medications.
+Read on to learn more about Medicare coverage for diabetes.

 What does Medicare cover for diabetes?